 Any U.S. citizen who is a resident of the town and will turn 18 by election or primary day may register and vote.
 Seventeen year-olds may register, and will acquire their rights upon their 18th birthday.
 Those who have been convicted of a felony lose their rights and cannot have their voting rights restored until completion of their incarceration and payment of any fines.

-The eligibility deadline to register and vote in an election in Connecticut is 14 Days by mail, and seven days in person for an election.
+The deadline to register and vote in Connecticut is 14 Days by mail, and seven days in person for an election.
 Any person who attains 18, moves in town, or becomes a U.S. citizen after the deadline but on or before election day, may apply in person in the Registrars' office.

 For eligibility in a primary, the deadline to register or enroll in a party is five days prior to the primary date if applying in person.
 Voters must be enrolled in a party to be eligible to vote in that party's primary.